MarioCatuogno/Clean-macOS/doc/apps_list.md

 # Apps List

-A collection of useful apps for macOS installed with `cln.sh` script.
+A collection of useful apps for macOS installed with `setup.sh` script.

 ## Best Mac Apps